vk-db-modeling-fall-25/shared-notes/notes/normalization.md

 - **Full functional dependence**

-  - A functional dependence in which all the fields/attributes in the determinant are neceassry to identify the dependent
+  - A functional dependence in which all the fields/attributes in the determinant are necessary to identify the dependent
   - Which attributes have full functional dependence on the PK in the example?
     - (Order ID, Product ID) -> (Price, Quantity)